 Light served as the main inspiration for Pritzker Prize–winning architect Fumihiko Maki when tackling this commission.
 Situated on seventeen acres, the building is saturated with light, and, depending on the time of day, it animates the walls with color.
 The museum, a passion project of Aga Khan (a direct descendent of the Prophet Muhammad), is meant to foster a mutual understanding and respect between cultures, and to highlight the creative contributions of Islam.
 The collection comprises over 1,000 pieces of art, pottery, manuscripts, and drawings.

 Art Gallery of Ontario

 317 Dundas St. W., Grange Park

 Reimagined in 2008 by Frank Gehry (who incidentally grew up just down the street), the AGO's exterior resembles a giant wood-framed glass ship gliding through the city.
 The permanent collection is equally impressive, with over 5,000 Inuit works, Postimpressionist and Dutch Master paintings, plus the biggest collection of Henry Moore sculptures anywhere in the world (reason alone to visit).
 If you haven’t caught it in Copenhagen or LA, the traveling Yayoi Kusama exhibit arrived at the AGO in March 2018.

 Canadian Centre for Architecture

 1920 Rue Baile, Old Montreal

-Opened to bring public awareness to the crucial role architecture plays in shaping the identity of a city, and by default, improving the lives of residents, The Canadian Centre for Architecture, with it’s incredible gardens, is a calming oasis.
-The imposing 19th-century residence houses a significant archive, exhibit halls, and fascinating restoration labs, where you can see the painstaking steps involved in restoring portions of older buildings and their decorative effects.
-A must visit (especially with littles), is the sculpture garden, a totally novel space filled with architectural reproductions of sections of the Architecture Center itself, with plants and vegetation winding their way around the deconstructed fixtures.
+Opened to bring public awareness to the crucial role architecture plays in shaping the identity of a city and, by default, improving the lives of residents, the Canadian Centre for Architecture, with its incredible gardens, is a calming oasis.
+The imposing nineteenth-century building houses a significant archive, exhibit halls, and fascinating restoration labs, where you can see the painstaking steps involved in restoring portions of older buildings and their decorative effects.
+A must-visit (especially with littles) is the sculpture garden, a totally novel space filled with architectural reproductions of sections of the Architecture Centre itself, with plants and vegetation winding their way around the deconstructed fixtures.

 1920 Rue Baile, Shaughnessy Village